gma/2025.pyconuk.org/src/venue.md

 {% assign links = site.data.links.html.long %}

 This year's conference is being held at {{ links.contactmcr }} in Manchester.
-It's on the south side of the city, close to Manchester University, with good [public transport links](https://contactmcr.com/visit/getting-here) close by.
+It's on the south side of the city, close to Manchester University, with [good transport links] close by.

+[good transport links]: #travelling-to-manchester

 <a class="button block" href="https://maps.app.goo.gl/p1jnBq3zDE5Gx9bn9">View on Google Maps</a>